The energy of a home matters to me as much as how it looks.

-The benefits to meditation are many and varied, and well documented.
+The benefits of meditation are many and varied, and well documented.
 However, to truly experience and sustain them, the key is to have a regular practice rather than an ad hoc one.
-I am here to help with that, if it’s something you want to build into your daily routine.
+I am here to help with that if it’s something you want to build into your daily routine.

 I write on both topics, plus self-care in general, here on my blog.
 And you’ll also find me published on: